Want the quick answer? Read our FAQ on "How often to change the air filter".

-Sometimes we’re asked what is the number one thing that Savannah area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
+Sometimes we’re asked what is the most important thing that Savannah area homeowner's can do to protect their air conditioning and heating system between their scheduled tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is crucial to the effectiveness of your HVAC system, not to mention your home's air quality.
-Did you know indoor air pollution is among the top five environmental health risks?
+Changing furnace and return air filters is extremely important to the proper performance of your HVAC system, not to mention your home's air quality.
+Research suggests that indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not difficult for most Savannah homeowners, but there are typically two challenges to actually getting it done:
+Changing the air filters is not difficult for most Savannah homeowners, but there are typically two obstacles to actually getting it done:

 - Determining just how often to replace your furnace or air conditioner filter.